trespodnas/avd-session-reset-portal/README.md

 * Currently only scoped to be used in azure gov cloud <br>

 ### Requirements:
-* Host pool w/one windows 11 multi-session vm (2x8)
+* Host pool w/one windows 11 multi-session vm (2x8) and a RemoteApp
 * Python 3.12.5 & git loaded on environment (win11)
 * A local GPO (gpedit.msc) must be set on host machines that kicks off the get_upn_on_logon.ps1 upon user logon. this can be found under: LocalGroupPolicyEditor >> "User Configuration" >> "Windows Settings" >> "Scripts (Logon/Logoff)".